GREEN BARN FARM EVENTS

 We get frequent requests for "on site" consulting but suggest that anyone who is planning a farm orchard or a backyard fruitscape should come to this workshop and ask all your questions (9-12 noon).
-We discuss small farm orchards, permaculture fruit guilds, food forests, agroforestry and city or urban fruitscapes..
-Even if you are planning to start fruit growing in your backyard this workshop will be of help with your decisions.
+We discuss small farm orchards, permaculture fruit guilds, food forests, agroforestry and city/urban fruitscapes..
+Even if you are planning to begin fruit growing in your backyard this workshop will be of help with your decisions.
 We will explain how to choose the right varieties(genetics) for your specific planting area and also those varieties that we have found can be grown organically with no sprays.
 We explain how to choose varieties to match your soil and climate conditions ...also how to plant a fruit tree properly, when is best time for transplant success, where to plant on your property and which food trees are best at mitigating climate change.